Evencio Castellanos: Biography

-Vice President of the Board of Directors of the Venezuelan Symphony Orchestra (1950-1951 and 1959), he was a member of the Superior Council Board of the same; president of the Venezuelan Association of Authors and Composers (ASOVAC, 1958-1959); director-founder of the Collegium Musicum of Caracas; director of the Student Orchestra of the Central University of Venezuela (1969) and director of the Experimental Orchestra of the Venezuelan Symphony, which he conducted in its inaugural concert on May 15, 1970.
+He was vice President of the Board of Directors of the Venezuelan Symphony Orchestra (1950–1951 and 1959), a member of the Superior Council Board of the same; president of the Venezuelan Association of Authors and Composers (ASOVAC, 1958–1959); director-founder of the Collegium Musicum of Caracas; director of the Student Orchestra of the Central University of Venezuela (1969) and director of the Experimental Orchestra of the Venezuelan Symphony, which he conducted in its inaugural concert on May 15, 1970.
 From 1979 to 1984 he served as Musical Advisor to the Latin American Institute for Research and Musical Studies Vicente Emilio Sojo.

-Throughout his musical career, Evencio Castellanos obtained various awards and recognitions such as most important venezuelan decorations, the special award from the Ateneo de Caracas corresponding to the Teresa Carreño contest (1952) for his “Tribute to Teresa Carreño”, the National Music Award (1954) for his symphonic composition "Santa Cruz de Pacairigua", the National Music Award (1962) for his masterpiece "El Tirano Aguirre" and the National Award for Artistic Career in 1979.
+Throughout his musical career, Evencio Castellanos obtained various awards and recognitions such as most important venezuelan decorations, the special award from the Ateneo de Caracas corresponding to the Teresa Carreño contest (1952) for his "Tribute to Teresa Carreño", the National Music Award (1954) for his symphonic composition "Santa Cruz de Pacairigua", the National Music Award (1962) for his masterpiece "El Tirano Aguirre" and the National Award for Artistic Career in 1979.

 Castellanos’s compositional style can perhaps best be divided into works that are emblematic of the nationalistic influences set forth by Sojo, on the one hand, and on the other, sacred compositions influenced by his spiritual upbringing.
 His major orchestral works are permeated with a nationalistic aesthetic and are infused with folkloric elements, as are most of his instrumental and chamber works.
 His various sacred choral and organ compositions are more representative of his religious roots.